joedomabylv/.dotfiles/README.md

 # Dotfiles
-These are my personal dotfiles
+These are my personal dotfiles.
+I'm using [GNU stow](https://www.gnu.org/software/stow/) to manage them from the home directory.

 ## Joemacs
 Emacs config heavily inspired by David Wilson